 This error most commonly occurs when steam is not able to complete the installation or updating process because Steam cannot write to the disk.
 There may be many different reasons behind this depending on the problem your PC encountered.
-The most commonly suggested solution is to delete steam and download the entire content (including games) again.
-Although this method should work just fine, it is quite a hard measure and takes a lot of time.
-There is no need to resort to this solution if a simpler one works for you.

 - Failing Disk Drive / Disk problems – If you’re encountering similar issues with other Steam games, you can expect this error to occur because the disk on your computer might have sector defects and it’s beginning to fail.

-- Corrupted Game Installation files – It’s not uncommon to see this error code popping up due to some type of file corruption that is affecting the Steam installation of Game.
+- Corrupted Game Installation files – It’s not uncommon to see this error code popping up due to some type of file corruption that is affecting the Steam installation of the Game.
 If this scenario is applicable, you can resolve the issue by triggering an integrity check on Steam.